Maskot / Getty Images

 Cons

-Who should apply: Cardholders who want to build credit while also earning rewards on everyday purchases will like this card.
-Anyone who’d like to establish a history with Discover sooner than later shoulder consider this one, too.
+Who should apply: If you want to build credit while also earning rewards on everyday purchases, chances are you will like this card.
+Or, if you’d like to establish a history with Discover sooner than later, this card may be worth considering.

-Who should skip: If you’re still establishing good credit habits, you should skip.
-You don’t want to let the cash back rewards distract and tempt you into overspending.
+Who should skip: If you’re still establishing good credit habits, you should skip this one.
+The card’s cash back rewards program could distract you and tempt you into overspending.

-Self Secured Visa Credit Card: Best for saving money
+UNITY Visa Secured Credit Card: Best for a high limit

 Pros